joshgerdes/jekyll-uno/_drafts/git-using-github-desktop-on-windows-for-sysadmins.md

 #### Working with branches

-Another great function of Git branches.
+A great function of Git is branches.
 Branches allow you to work on features without touching the main or master branch _(which is where you can have your production or thoroughly tested resources)_.

  1. Open Github Desktop
  2. Click on: Current repository to make sure your repository is selected